menu

 Because of many things, Bingen - Trout Lake is a great place for families with children to consider.
 First of all, many other families with children live here, making Bingen - Trout Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bingen - Trout Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bingen - Trout Lake’s overall crime rate is lower than average for the country.

-Despite being a small town, Bingen - Trout Lake has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Bingen - Trout Lake, a lot of people use the bus to get to work every day though Bingen - Trout Lake is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Demographics

-The citizens of Bingen - Trout Lake are very well educated compared to the average community in the nation: 35.60% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.
+The population of Bingen - Trout Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.60% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.

 The per capita income in Bingen - Trout Lake in 2022 was $44,878, which is upper middle income relative to Washington, and wealthy relative to the rest of the US.
 This equates to an annual income of $179,512 for a family of four.
 However, Bingen - Trout Lake contains both very wealthy and poor people as well.